sciber/deepoo-yolo11-litert/README.md

 ## License

-This project is developed for mobile object detection research and development.
+This project is developed for mobile poo detection research and development.